Data-Nexus/NFT-Tracker/README.md

 # TODO:

-Inspect Coinbase NFT Marketplace transactions to include into sale entities.
+Listen to EvInventory anonymous event for X2Y2 pricing

+Inspect SeaPort to dynamically index all marketplaces deriving from SeaPort contracts.

 Inspect thirdweb NFT Factory contract to dynamically index all sales from marketplaces deriving from thirdweb - pending meeting with thirdweb team.

 Update decimal eponentiation in mappings should a sale occur in an ERC20 that is not 18 decimals.

+Inspect Coinbase NFT Marketplace transactions to include into sale entities.